 They will damage your palm in different ways, leaving behind some tell tale signs for you to see.

-Here I’ll go through each one with naming the pest, what the bug & symptoms of infestation look like plus how to treat your tree once diagnosed.
+Here I’ll go through each one with naming the pest, what the bug and symptoms of infestation look like plus how to treat your tree once diagnosed.

 Mealy bugs, aphids and scale insects are all examples of sucking insects that are likely to attack palm trees.